Skip to main content

 • How much should I charge for my services/projects?

-• Where should I reduce expenses?
+• Should I look to reduce expenses?

 • Where should my gross profit margin be?

 The answers to these questions can help you build a solid budget plan to go along with your profit planning.
+It is recommended that you form a trusted leadership committee to set the goals, discuss these questions, and develop the budget and plan to achieve the profit goals.

 Best Practices for Profit Planning